-People looking to buy office furniture have often asked us “what is an executive chair and how does it differ from a task or operators chair?”
-This is usually followed by, “is an executive, or high office chair comfortable, and does it provide good ergonomic support?”
+People looking to buy office furniture have often asked us what is an executive office chair and how does it differ from a task or operators chair?”
+This is usually followed by, is an executive office chair, or high back office chair comfortable, and does it provide good ergonomic support?”

 These common questions made us realise that not everyone is as knowledgeable in office chair terminology as we are.
 It therefore makes sense to explain the important differences between the chair types.

-The traditional executive office chair was big and reserved for “those at the top”.
+The classic executive leather office chair was big and reserved for “those at the top”.
 The bigger the chair, the more senior was your position in the organisation.
 If you commanded power and authority, then you had the right to sit on a high chair with sturdy armrests and premium upholstery, preferably leather.
+History of the office chair.
 In many cases, these chairs were not particularly comfortable, but that was not the point.
 The chair was a ‘throne’ and sent a signal to everyone else….I am the boss.

 Modern executive office chairs